sketchplugins/plugin-directory/README.md

 - [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [Attention Insight](https://github.com/attentioninsight/attention-insight-sketch-plugin), by Attention Insight: Generate attention heatmaps and instantly know where users look when engaging with your designs
+- [Attention Prediction Plugin](https://github.com/fixate-ai/sketch-attention-prediction-plugin), by fixate-ai: Attention prediction - know what your users see as they view you design
 - [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
 Design for all screen sizes on one artboard.
 - [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.